apache/mesos/docs/mesos-c++-style-guide.md

 ### Namespaces
 * We avoid `using namespace foo` statements as it is not explicit about which symbols are pulled in, and it can often pull in a lot of symbols, which sometimes lead to conflicts.
-* We suggest using namespace aliases to help pull in sub namespaces, such as `namespace bar = foo::bar;`; or using the full sub namespaces, such as `using namespace foo::bar;` where `bar` is the exact symbol you want to use.
+* It is OK to use namespace aliases to help pull in sub-namespaces, such as `namespace http = process::http;`.
 These should only be present at the top of the .cpp file.

 ## Naming